-Eligibility for Medicaid in New York
+Learn About Requirements for Medicaid in New York

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in New York?
+Who qualifies for Medicaid in New York?

 Understanding New York Medicaid eligibility guidelines means knowing several criteria for approval.
 To be eligible for Medicaid, residents will have to meet certain requirements, but these requirements change according to the applicant’s status and needs.
 For example, residents with high medical bills may be eligible for Medicaid benefits.
 Additionally, applicants likely qualify for Medicaid if they already receive Supplemental Security Income (SSI).
 To satisfy NY Medicaid benefits eligibility requirements, most potential beneficiaries must have an income level that does not exceed the maximum established by the state.

 Qualifying for New York Medicaid is possible for a variety of other applicants.
 NY Medicaid eligibility is available to pregnant women, infants, children younger than 18 years of age or disabled individuals.
 Applicants may receive Medicaid benefits if caring for a member in the household who is disabled or 65 years of age and older.
 Due to the Affordable Care Act (ACA) Medicaid expansion, adults between the age of 19 and 64 who do not have dependents may be eligible for assistance if they meet the income requirement.
-To learn more about eligibility guidelines for Medicaid, download our complimentary Medicaid guide today.
+To learn more about guidelines for Medicaid, download our free Medicaid guide today.

 What are the requirements for Medicaid in New York?